sydasif/python-book/docs/source/03_collection/04_dict.md

     print(k)
 ```

-This straightforward loop prints each key in the dictionary, allowing you to access and manipulate them within the loop.
-When the focus shifts to extracting values from a dictionary, the `.values()` method comes into play:
+This loop prints each key in the dictionary.
+To iterate over values, use the `.values()` method:

 ```python
 # Example Usage